Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 │                        │                               │                             │
 │   ASP.NET Core 6       │        Http Request           │  ASP.NET Core 6             │
 │                        ├──────────────────────────────►│                             │
-│   Proctected Web App   │  Authorization Bearer 1NS...  │  Protected Minimal Web Api  │
+│   Protected Web App    │  Authorization Bearer 1NS...  │  Protected Minimal Web Api  │
 │                        │                               │                             │
 └────────────────────────┘                               └─────────────────────────────┘

 Scenario:

-A protected web app allows users to sign in, it enables the possiblity of acquiring and validating their tokens.
+A protected web app allows users to sign in, it enables the possibility of acquiring and validating their tokens.

 Later the web app can make calls to protected Apis in the name of the signed-in users.
 ```

-:link: For more information about how to proctect your projects, please let's take a look at https://docs.microsoft.com/en-us/azure/active-directory/develop/sample-v2-code.
+:link: For more information about how to protect your projects, please let's take a look at https://docs.microsoft.com/en-us/azure/active-directory/develop/sample-v2-code.
 To know more about how this sample has been generated, please visit https://docs.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio-code

 ## Prerequisites